chaserx/nist_randomness_beacon/README.md

 WARNING: DO NOT USE BEACON-GENERATED VALUES AS SECRET CRYPTOGRAPHIC KEYS.
 See [this StackExchange thread](http://crypto.stackexchange.com/questions/15225/how-useful-is-nists-randomness-beacon-for-cryptographic-use).

+## Documentation

+You can generate docs locally with the command `rake yard`.

+You can view the docs for the latest release [here](http://www.rubydoc.info/gems/nist_randomness_beacon) at RubyDoc.info

 ## Contributing

 Pull requests welcome!
 Please see the [contribution guide](CONTRIBUTING.md).